 A ‘happy flow’ is a dialogue where everything everything runs the way it’s supposed to run.
 The conversation is natural and smooth, and the user reaches their goal in as little steps as possible.
 Many conversation designers start with the happy flow because it’s the flow of least resistance.
 It takes the least amount of effort to script because it doesn’t include many of the inconvenient complexities that can occur.

 But they will, and you need to be ready for when they do.

 A great way to script a natural conversation is by having a sample dialog.
 Have two people sit back-to-back and improvise a conversation around a use case, with one person playing the user and the other playing the chatbot.
 Record their conversation or take notes to see which parts of the dialog still need a bit more work.

 While our AI technology is very, very good, it is not yet capable of understanding every user utterance well enough in order to reply in a correct way — no matter how well the script is written, in tricky situations, it will most likely fail.
 So after writing the happy flows, write out the most likely ways a user might go off track and how you’re going to deal with that.
 The sample dialog should help those pain points, as will user testing.

 What if a user asks your bot how it’s doing?
 What if they tell the bot they don’t like it?
 What if they want another suggestion?
 What happens if the user wants to book a table for two, but one person is allergic to gluten and the other one doesn’t eat fish?

 Always make to strategically guide the user back to an existing flow, like in the example below:

 Now that you've done all the groundwork, it's time to build your bot on the Chatlayer.ai platform.
-Get started with our next tutorial:
+Continue to our next tutorial: